battleaxedotco/tool-docs/docs/overlord/troubleshooting.md

 Instead of dragging the Ae window to the top of the screen to maximize, press `Ctrl + \` or by dragging the edges of the app.

+## Centered layer in the Ae comp

+There is a [small switch](/overlord/modifiers.html#center-shape-in-comp) that, when enabled, will center all shapes in the middle of the comp.
+Disable that to position shapes in their correct place.

+It's there for folks who design everything in one big artboard and want to bring things into Ae and re-align things.

 ## Layer are not separated in Ae

 ### Check the **[Split modifier](./modifiers.html#split-layers)**